 “Students either have or want to build those skills and partnering with local media is a win-win-win for students, reporters and readers,” said Chance.

-Schlemmer graduated from the MJ-school in 2017 with a master’s degree in mass communication.
-Thornburg and the Reese News Lab team hope collaborations like this continue to strengthen the relationship between the university and the public via local media.
+Schlemmer graduated from the Hussman School in 2017 with a master’s degree in mass communication.
+Thornburg and the Reese Innovation Lab team hope collaborations like this continue to strengthen the relationship between the university and the public via local media.
 “I hope that when they see this, more data students and more journalists in small newsrooms will let us know that we can play a good matchmaker,” said Thornburg of the collaboration.